Washington Square Park: Early 20th-century renovation

-Mid and late 20th century
+Mid- and late 20th century

-Since around the end of World War II, folksingers had been congregating on warm Sunday afternoons at the fountain in the center of the park.
+Following the end of World War II, folksingers had been congregating on warm Sunday afternoons at the fountain in the center of the park.
 Tension and conflicts began to develop between the bohemian element and the remaining working-class residents of the neighborhood.
 The city government began showing an increasing hostility to the use of public facilities by the public and, in 1947, began requiring permits before public performances could be given in any city park.

-In the spring of 1961, the new parks commissioner refused a permit to the folksingers for their Sunday afternoon gatherings, because "the folksingers have been bringing too many undesirable [beatnik] elements into the park."
+In the spring of 1961, the new parks commissioner Newbold Morris refused a permit to the folksingers for their Sunday afternoon gatherings, because "the folksingers have been bringing too many undesirable [beatnik] elements into the park."
 On April 9, 1961, folk music pioneer Izzy Young, owner of the Folklore Center—who had been trying to get permits for the folksingers—and about 500 musicians and supporters gathered in the park and sang songs without a permit, then held a procession from the park through the arch at Fifth Avenue, and marched to the Judson Memorial Church on the other side of the park.
 At about the time the musicians and friends reached the church, the New York City Police Department Riot Squad was sent into the park, attacked civilians with billy clubs, and arrested 10 people.
 The incident made the front pages of newspapers as far away as Washington, DC.
 The New York Mirror initially reported it as a "Beatnik Riot", but retracted the headline in the next edition, although tensions remained for a while.

+The bus-turnaround loop at the northern end of the park, surrounding Washington Square Arch, was modified in 1961.
+Part of the old loop was closed and replaced with turf, and a set of stanchions were installed around the remaining parts of the loop.
+In 1962, Manhattan borough president Edward R. Dudley announced plans to close off two vehicular roadways in Washington Square Park that were used by emergency vehicles, as well as the bus turnaround loop.
+This move would add 1.33 acre of parkland.
+As part of a redevelopment of the park, a skating rink and bandshell would have been reconstructed.
+Later that year, a committee was organized to appoint a landscape architect for an $800,000 renovation of Washington Square Park.

+The city studied a plan to add a fence around Washington Square Park in 1973.

+Four pedestrians were killed in a car crash at the park in 1992, prompting NYU to suggest closing the section of University Place along the eastern side of the park.
+The proposal was highly controversial among local residents.